BanditTech/WingmanReloaded/install/basic.md

 * For most things related to item parsing you must use english client.
   * The location system should work for any language client though
 * Enable the Overhead Health Bar in game, so the script knows when to pause.
+* Disable screen shake, as it will cause the OHB to not detect properly
 * Make sure the chat window text does not overlap inventory while stash is open